OpenSecHub/hyperscan-packaging/README.md

 > Note:
 >
-> If you want link the static library to a executable file, you shoud use `-l:libhs.a -lm -stdc++` format, `-static` or `-Bstatic` options will make a lot of troubles.
+> If you want link the static library to a executable file, you shoud use `-l:libhs.a -lm -lstdc++` format, `-static` or `-Bstatic` options will make a lot of troubles.

 -----